GaloisInc/dlkoopman/README.md

 Koopman theory is a mathematical technique to achieve data-driven approximations of nonlinear dynamical systems by encoding them into a linear space. `dlkoopman` uses deep learning to learn such an encoding, while simultaneously learning the linear dynamics.

 ### Key features
-- `StatePredictor` - Train on individual states (snapshots) of a system, then predict unknown states.
+- `StatePred` - Train on individual states (snapshots) of a system, then predict unknown states.
     - E.g: What is the pressure vector on this aircraft for $23.5^{\circ}$ angle of attack?
-- `TrajectoryPredictor` - Train on generated trajectories of a system, then predict unknown trajectories for new initial states.
+- `TrajPred` - Train on generated trajectories of a system, then predict unknown trajectories for new initial states.
     - E.g: What is the behavior of this pendulum if I start from the point $[1,-1]$?
 - General and reusable - supports data from any dynamical system.
 - Novel error function Average Normalized Absolute Error (ANAE) for visualizing performance.